-Some people experiencing elevated blood pressure in front of doctors or nurses (white coats) otherwise the blood pressure is normal is considering as white coat hypertension/syndrome.
+Some people experiencing elevated blood pressure in front of doctors or nurses (white coats) otherwise the blood pressure is normal considering as white coat hypertension/syndrome.

-What is white coat hypertension/syndrome?
+What is white coat hypertension or syndrome?

-Some of the common white coat syndrome symptoms are:
+7 common white coat syndrome symptoms are:

 - Unusual sweating